JamesSkemp/words/content/post/the-wii-for-gamers.md

 +++
 title = "The Wii for gamers"
-summary = "Finding games for average gamers is almost as difficult as finding them for hardcore gamers, it seems." draft = false comments = true date = "2009-02-05T08:14:00-06:00"
+description = "Finding games for average gamers is almost as difficult as finding them for hardcore gamers, it seems." draft = false comments = true date = "2009-02-05T08:14:00-06:00"